About Decatur County

 Property & Public Records

-The Decatur County Register of Deeds office, located in the Decatur County Courthouse at 120 East Hall Street, Oberlin, KS 67749, maintains all property and land records for the county.
-This office can be reached at (785) 475-8165 and is responsible for recording and preserving deeds, mortgages, liens, easements, releases, plat maps, and other real estate documents.
-Kansas law requires most instruments affecting title to real property to be recorded with the county Register of Deeds to provide public notice.
+Decatur County Register of Deeds office, located in Decatur County Courthouse at 120 East Hall Street, Oberlin, KS 67749, maintains all property and land records for Decatur County.
+This office can be reached at and is responsible for recording and preserving deeds, mortgages, liens, easements, releases, plat maps, and other real estate documents.
+Kansas law requires most instruments affecting title to real property to be recorded with Decatur County Register of Deeds to provide public notice.
+The office maintains historical records dating back to Decatur County's organization in 1880.

 - Certified copies of recorded documents are available for a statutory fee of $1.00 per page plus $2.00 for certification.